Why Create an Email Sequence

 You see, I've written some pretty valuable emails about hashtags, webinars, and pulling yourself up by your bootstraps.
 But only the people who were on my list at the time could see those emails.
 Which is kind of crazy because this means people who are new to my list miss out on that valuable information.

-But if I add them to an automation sequence, then everyone gets to see them, regardless of when they sign up.
+If I add them to an automation sequence instead, then everyone gets to see them, regardless of when they sign up.

 A couple of things to keep in mind